Last modification: 01/19/08 19:26

 KFC Original Recipe Fried Chicken

 This is another one of those recipes where it's an unusual method of cooking, rather than unusual ingredients, that makes it great.
 "Colonel" Harland Sanders successfully obfuscated the simplicity of this recipe for years behind the "11 herbs and spices" tag, and is nearly identical to similar recipes used by Popeye's and the (slightly sweeter) Chick-Fil-A chains.
-The toughest part is estimating the cooking time, because you don't have the luxury of eyeballing the result when frying with a (heavy duty!) pressure cooker.
+The toughest part is estimating the cooking time (typically 3 min/lb), because you don't have the luxury of eyeballing the result when cooking with a heavy duty pressure fryer. ( Read Harland Sanders' pressure frying patent here.)

 Original Recipe Fried Chicken Makes 12 pieces |